2026 Ancient Philosophy Summer Program at the Center for Canon Expansion and Change

 CCEC Summer Program

 The Center for Canon Expansion and Change (CCEC) seeks applications for participants in its 4th annual Summer Program, now funded by a $500,000 grant.
-Participants will take part in a week-long collaborative workshop, in which they learn about figures in an expanded canon of ancient philosophy and cutting-edge research on them; discuss inclusive, student-centered, and equitable pedagogy (with 2 sessions dedicated to teaching a predominantly white subject in predominantly white institutions); and collaboratively craft their own early modern course syllabus.
+Participants will take part in a week-long collaborative workshop, in which they learn about figures in an expanded canon of ancient philosophy (such as Sappho, Critias, Phinty the Pythagorean, and Melissa) and cutting-edge research on them; discuss inclusive, student-centered, and equitable pedagogy (with 2 sessions dedicated to teaching a predominantly white subject in predominantly white institutions); and collaboratively craft their own ancient course syllabus.
 After the workshop, participants and guides will meet regularly and continue to communicate as their courses (and future versions of it) are implemented.
 Participants will also receive an award from CCEC attesting to their experience with canon expansion and inclusive teaching.

 DETAILS